Federal Writers' Project collection

 This collection was reevaluated in 2021 to reflect Special Collections' conscious editing initiatives.
 After conducting the assessment, Special Collections personnel reprocessed and renamed the collection to more effectively reflect the content contained therein.

-- Federal Writers' Project of the Works Projects Administration for the State of Florida
+- Federal Writers' Project of the Works Projects Administration for the State of Florida (Organization)

 - Federal Writers' Project collection